-Legal Standard Derivative evidence will be excluded as evidence if: ☐ You discovered evidence subject to the exclusionary ru le; ☐ That evidence led you to discover additional derivative) evidence; and (i.e. ☐ There are no applicable exceptions .
+Legal Standard Derivative evidence will be excluded as evidence if: ☐ You discovered evidence subject to the exclusionary rul e; ☐ That evidence led you to discover additional derivative) evidence; and (i.e. ☐ There are no applicable exceptions .

-These cases represent binding authority from Pennsylvania, the 3rd Circuit, or U.S. Supreme Court.
-It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.
+These cases represent binding authority from Utah, the 10th Circuit, or U.S. Supreme Court.
+It's important to confirm these cases are consistent with current state law and agency policy which may be more restrictive.